MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/index.md

 :::row:::
    :::column span="2":::
-      With native functions, you can have the kernel call C# or Python code directly so you can manipulate data or perform other operations.
+      With native functions, you can have the kernel call C#, Java, or Python code directly so you can manipulate data or perform other operations.
 In this way, native functions are like the hands of your AI app.
 They can be used to save data, retrieve data, and perform any other operation that you can do in code that is ill-suited for LLMs (e.g., performing calculations).
    :::column-end:::
    :::column span="3":::
         ![Semantic functions are the hands of your app](../../media/native-function-explainer.png)